One Ancient Roman podcast; Two historians’ views on the ancient world

 Dr Fiona Radford

 is an expert on Rome on film and wrote her thesis on Kubrick’s Spartacus.
-Dr Radford’s research interest in film makes her an exponent of not only Ancient History, but also Reception Studies.
+Her research interest in film makes her an exponent of not only Ancient History, but also Reception Studies.
 Dr Radford’s work has taken her across the globe and into rarely viewed archives.

 Dr Peta Greenfield